 b.
 RT3 Olstrict.
-The purpose of the RT3 district is to promote, preserve and protect neighborhoods intended primarily for two-family develings with a radiotional urban character.
-This district, much like the RT4 district, allows smaller lots, smaller setbacks and a higher lot coverage than the RT1 and RT2 districts.
-However, it does not allow the establishment of new, multi-family buildings.
-The neighborhoods in this district were platted and developed, in large part, in the early 1900s and tend to be more uniform than those of the BT4 district.
+The purpose of the RT3 district is to promote, preserve and protect neighborhoods intended primary for two-family develings with a radiotional urban character.
+This district, much like the RT4 district, allows smaller lots, smaller setbacks and a higher lot coverage than the RT1 and RT2 district.
+Allows smaller lots, smaller setbacks and a higher lot coverage than the RT1 and RT2 districts however, it does not allow the establishment of new, multi-family buildings.
+The neighborhoods in this district were platted and developed, in large part, in the early 1900s and tend to be more uniform than those of the RT4 district.